-(9) "General administration," "department," "us," or "we" refers to the department of general administration.
+(9) "Enterprise services," "department," "us," or "we" refers to the department of enterprise services.

-(10) "Permit" means a written permit issued by the department of general administration authorizing the use of public areas of the capitol buildings and grounds as required by these rules.
+(10) "Permit" means a written permit issued by the department of enterprise services authorizing the use of public areas of the capitol buildings and grounds as required by these rules.

 (11) "Private activity" means an activity sponsored by a private individual, business or organization that is not open to the general public.
 Private activities include, but are not limited to, banquets, receptions, award ceremonies, weddings, concerts, dances, and seminars.